-That this Annual General Meeting amends Rule 6(1) to read as follows:
+That this Annual General Meeting amends Rule 6 (1) to read as follows:

-At the time of the adoption of these rules, the Board of Directors shall consist of 7, 9 or 11 members, all of whom shall be members of the credit union.
+At the time of the adoption of these rules, the Board of Directors shall consist of 7, 9 or 11 members all of whom shall be members of the credit union.
+The current quantity of Directors shall be 9.